 If you have had an assessment for dyslexia or suspect that you have dyslexia and require support, we will take steps to assist you.
 We can make arrangements to have workbooks and worksheets photocopied onto coloured paper as well as loaning overlays for use during your course.
 Our website and Moodle has accessibility software called ReciteMe which allows you to change the display to your preferred layout for reading.
 We can also arrange for you to be supported by a learning support assistant who will be able to assist you with reading and if required they can also act as your scribe.

 We’re always on the look-out for great tutors - visit our Jobs page for more details.
-You can apply by completing our online application form or by completing the application form on the Jobs page.
+You can apply by downloading the application pack and completing the application form on our Jobs page.
 Please note CV’s are not accepted.
 Good luck!

 We aim to provide high-quality services to our learners and members and to the organisations with which we work in partnership.

 We are committed to providing a high standard of service and to continuously improving and extending what we can offer.
 However, we recognise that there may be occasions when things go wrong.
 Sometimes you may be dissatisfied with the way we have applied our policies or with the services you have received.
 It is important that you tell us when this happens so that we can deal speedily with the problem you have raised.
 Feedback really does help us to improve the quality of our work.
-See our Making a Complaint page for more details.
+Complete our support form to make a complaint.